BioID-GmbH/BWSClient-RestGrpc-Java/readme.md

-# Rest to Grpc Forwarder
+# Java Spring Boot application for receiving RESTful calls for BioID Web Service gRPC API

 ## Overview

-The **BioID RestGrpcForwarder** project is a Java Spring Boot application that serves as an interface between REST APIs and gRPC services.
+The **BioID RestGrpcForwarder** project is a Java Spring Boot application that receives REST calls and forwards these calls to the gRPC endpoint of the BioID Web Service 3.

-The application is designed to receive requests from REST endpoints and forward them to gRPC services.
-This approach allows leveraging the advantages of gRPC (such as low latency and protocol buffers) while providing a REST API externally.
+This approach allows you to utilize the advantages of gRPC (e.g. low latency and protocol buffer) while providing a RESTful API that is used by your client app(s).

-To get a first impression of how our new services work, you can try them out on our [BioID Playground][playground].
+To get a first impression of how our new biometric services work, you can try them out on our [BioID Playground][playground].

 ## Technologies

 - Spring Boot
+- RESTful API
 - gRPC
-- Restful
 - Java

 ## Project structure